Tutorial: llmPrompt SwiftUI

 }

-We put a Spacer() in the VStack that spans the full width of the screen to
+A Spacer() in a VStack that spans the full width of the screen forces the VStack to use the full width.

 DSL

 Now that we have a description of each row, we can put the rows in a list.
-Put the
+Put the the following View in your ChatView.swift file, outside the ChatView struct:

-struct ChattScrollView: View {
+struct ConversationView: View {

-@Environment(ChattViewModel.self) private var vm
+@Environment(AppViewModel.self) private var vm

 var body: some View {